 To ensure our employees maintain a proper work life balance, the HR Coordinator monitors the time off taken by using our Professional Services Administration (PSA) system within Salesforce.com.
 If an employee is not taking their allotted time off, the employee and their Manager is notified.
-As appropriate, to ensure they both know the http://www.eeoc.gov/employers/reporting.cfm
+As appropriate, to ensure they both know the company values their downtime too.
+The Manager will encourage the employee to arrange for appropriate time off around their personal development goals and work priorities.